Get CactusVPN for $3.5/mo!

 So, to offer you a decent answer, we’ll be looking at which VPN protocols work best for certain online activities or situations:

-A good alternative to SoftEther would also be IKEv2 in this case.
 You could also try using OpenVPN UDP to download torrents, though we recommend only doing that if you use a VPN that offers a Kill Switch since it doesn’t offer perfect stability.
 And you definitely don’t want your torrenting activities being exposed if your VPN connection suddenly goes down.

 DISCLAIMER: We here at CactusVPN don’t encourage illegal copyright infringement and illegal torrenting.
 However, we do understand that – for some people – file-sharing is the only possible way to get access to entertainment (movies, TV shows, video games) and work or school files.